The Pentacon Six System

 which will come as no surprise to those who have used this lens.

-It also performs faultlessly on the shift adapter, fully covering the sensor even at maximum shift.
+It also performs faultlessly on the shift adapter, fully covering the sensor even at maximum tilt.

 [180mm_S_tilt_s.jpg]